Views:

 Premium Taxation Example

 Sue Smith is 33 years old with an annual income of $75,000.
 Her life insurance benefit is $75,000.
-Following is an overview of the calculation of the taxation of her life insurance benefit:
+The following is an overview of the calculation of the taxation of her life insurance benefit:

 Total Life Insurance Benefit